drewandre/hyperspace/README.md

 [![HyperSpace LED Drum Kit](https://img.youtube.com/vi/aQiT6eR48F4/0.jpg)](https://www.youtube.com/watch?v=aQiT6eR48F4)

-  *"Music legends BOSTON continue their Hyper Space Tour this summer with the iconic JOAN JETT & THE BLACKHEARTS, for an additional 21 cities, presented by Live Nation.
+  *Music legends BOSTON continue their Hyper Space Tour this summer with the iconic JOAN JETT & THE BLACKHEARTS, for an additional 21 cities, presented by Live Nation.
 Performances with Joan Jett will begin on Wednesday, June 14 in Mountain View, CA at Shoreline Amphitheatre, and continue eastward across North America.
 More information can be found at livenation.com.
-Itinerary for the Live Nation portion of BOSTON’s Hyper Space Tour with Joan Jett below."*
+Itinerary for the Live Nation portion of BOSTON’s Hyper Space Tour with Joan Jett below.*

   ***Version 1.3 - Boston, MA - June 2017***